jguadagno/jguadagno.github.io/_posts/2020-11-17-adding-dotnet5-support-to-azure-app-service.md

 This reminded of something that Scott Hunter mentioned at .NET Conf.
 Azure App Service supports .NET 5, just not by default.

-That reminded me that I had to check the configuration of the App Service to change it support .NET 5.
-It's actually pretty easy to do.
+That reminded me that I had to check the configuration of the App Service to change it to enable support for .NET 5.
+It's was pretty easy to do.

 * Log in to your portal
 * Navigate to your App Service